vasilionjea/react-dn-select/README.md

 ### Installation

-Add it to your project by running `npm install react-dn-select` or `yarn add react-dn-select`.
+- Install by executing `npm install react-dn-select` or `yarn add react-dn-select`
+- Import by adding `import { DnSelect } from 'react-dn-select'`
+- Use by adding `<DnSelect />` and use required props

 ### Usage